agenticse/AgenticSE.github.io/index.md

 step toward building a community around this transformative and underexplored direction in software engineering.

+AgenticSE will be held on **November 20, 2025** co-located with ASE'25.

 ### Organizing Committee
 <!-- <div align="center" style="display: flex; justify-content: center; gap: 10px;">